Generator Comparison

 Free vs Paid Privacy Policy Generator

-Understanding the tradeoffs and value of structured privacy policy documents
+Understand the real tradeoffs of free tools and the value of structured, jurisdiction-aware privacy policy documents.

 Free privacy policy generators can be useful for understanding basic concepts.
 The differences become important when you need jurisdiction-specific disclosures and publish-ready documents.